txpipe/oura/README.md

   - [ ] policy info from metadata service
   - [ ] input tx info from Blockfrost api
   - [ ] address translation from ADAHandle

+## Contributing

+All contributions are welcome, but please read the [contributing guide](.github/CONTRIBUTING.md#scope) of the project before starting to code.

+## License

+This project is licensed under the Apache-2.0 license.
+Please see the [LICENSE](LICENSE.md) file for more details.